Q1. What is a houseboat?

 Bluefield Houseboats do not have a motor or engine and are moored to the land.
 They can however be easily moved if unlocked from the bank and can be either towed or manoeuvred to another site.

-Due to the unique way Bluefield Houseboats are certified they can be insured using a normal broker.
-Bluefield Houseboats can introduce clients to insurance options.
+Due to the unique way Bluefield Houseboats are certified they can usually be insured using a normal broker, however Bluefield Houseboats can offer advice and help introduce clients to insurance options.

 The other costs involved in purchasing a Bluefield Houseboats depend on the site and location.
 However typical other costs can include rates, mooring fees, utility charges and planning fees.